Island-Hopping Lifestyle Options Near Athens – Part II

 Things to Do in Sifnos

 The hillside village of Kastro (Greek word for castle) – where you can also find the Archeological Museum – features extensive medieval remains.
-Ruins of ancient gold, silver, and lead mines, and of fortifications from the 3rd millennium to the 6th century BC are visible in various locations, including Kastro.
+Ruins of ancient gold, silver, and lead mines, and fortifications from the 3rd millennium to the 6th century BC are visible in various locations, including Kastro.
 Since antiquity, rich clay deposits on the island have made it a pottery stronghold in the Cyclades.
-You are highly recommended to check their signature shapes including the ‘chimneys’ and shop amazing decorative items and tableware.
-Check the oldest workshops Atsonios Handmade Ceramics and Ceramica Kymbe.
-In lively Apollonia, the multi-purpose Cycladic Space (open from 9 am till late night) is an entertainment multiplex featuring the Rambagas Café, Bar and Restaurant, the Art Gallery Giomisti Kefali, and elegant boutiques.
-For more nightlife walk along the narrow main pedestrian Apollonia path flanked with stores and bars.
+You are highly recommended to check their signature shapes including the ‘chimneys’ and shop for amazing decorative items and tableware.
+Check the oldest workshops Atsonios Handmade Ceramics and Apostolidis.
+In lively Apollonia, the multi-purpose Cycladic Space (open from 9 am till late night) is an entertainment multiplex featuring the Rambagas Café-Bar-Restaurant, and elegant boutiques.
+For more nightlife, walk along the narrow main pedestrian Apollonia path flanked by stores and bars.
 Certain bustling and serene beaches are highly recommended for swimming and the most beautiful and emblematic of all is Chryssopigi (Greek word for golden fountain) featuring sparkling golden sand, shade from the seaside trees, and a white chapel-size monastery on its one end.
 In total there are 360 churches on this island!
 The biggest and most popular beaches with service are Platys Gialos and Vathi (same beach names you will find repeating in other Greek islands).

 Restaurants & Bars in Sifnos

 Omega 3.
-In this foodie island, on the beach of Platys Gialos people – including A-listers such as Tom Hanks and Scarlett Johansson – are excited to secure a molecular seafood meal prepped in a lab-style kitchen by acclaimed Greek chef Giorgos Samoilis.
+On this foodie island, on the beach of Platys Gialos people – including A-listers such as Tom Hanks and Scarlett Johansson – are excited to secure a molecular seafood meal prepped in a lab-style kitchen by acclaimed Greek chef Giorgos Samoilis.
 Greek-only limited-edition wine labels are handpicked to complete the spectacular fish bar experience.
-A spin-off project called Cantina on Seralia beach in Kastro has already had its first season in 2020, and most probably comes back with equal amounts of bohemian attitude and gastronomic excellence in 2021.
+A spin-off project called Cantina on Seralia beach in Kastro opened in 2020, offering a mix of bohemian attitude and zero-waste, sustainable gastronomic excellence.

 Drimoni.
 In Apollonia gourmet Mediterranean kitchen is served by George Patriarchis; an experienced chef assisted by family members including his confectioner brother.
 Try the traditional fried Manoura cheese saganaki, the minced meat patty, and pork fillet with figs.